 Linux Media Kernel Documentation

-Since Sept, 15 2009, V4L and DVB API's got integrated into a compendium that presents both API's, plus the IR input event mapping.
-The Linux Media Infrastructure API converges the common body of knowledge for the kernel to userspace API's used by media drivers.
+2) Since Sept, 15 2009, V4L and DVB API's got integrated into a compendium that presents both API's, plus the IR input event mapping.

-Linux DVB libdvbv5 DocumentationSince Sept, 2014, the documentation for the libdvbv5 userspace library is available at the libdvbv5 API documentation, also available in pdf format.
+Linux DVB libdvbv5 DocumentationThe libdvbv5 API documentation, available since Sept, 2014, documents the libdvbv5 userspace library.
+It is also available in pdf format.

 A small collection of READMEs and FAQs is included in the Linux kernel source tree in linux/Documentation/dvb/ ( browse docs in the git repository).